xplenty/xplenty.jar/README.md

       long id = cluster.getId();
     }

-XplentyAPI.listClusters() is shorthand for XplentyAPI.listClusters(new Properties())
+XplentyAPI.listClusters() is shorthand for XplentyAPI.listClusters(new Properties()), which returns all clusters with no filtering.

-### List All Clusters - Parameterized

-This method returns the list of clusters that were created by users in your account, based on additional parameters.
-You can use this information to monitor and display your clusters and their statuses.
+You can also pass property parameters which filter the clusters according to their status, and determine the order in which they'll be sorted.
+Only clusters which have the status passed in the PARAMETER_STATUS property will be returned, sorted according to the field passed in PARAMETER_SORT, in ascending or descending order according to the PARAMETER_DIRECTION property.

     Properties params = new Properties();
     params.put(ListClusters.PARAMETER_STATUS, ClusterStatus.available);
     //params.put(ListClusters.PARAMETER_STATUS, "all");
     params.put(ListClusters.PARAMETER_SORT, Sort.updated);
     params.put(ListClusters.PARAMETER_DIRECTION, SortDirection.ascending);

     for(Cluster cluster: xplentyAPI.listClusters(params))
     {